Anthony-R-G/ConservationApp/README.md

 •Each row contains the animal's common name, scientific name, conservation status, and the estimated population number according to the most recent census.

-•Tapping any one row transitions to a page for that specific animal to read more about in-depth.
+•Tapping any one row transitions to an individual page for that specific animal to read more about in-depth.

 •Alternatively, tapping the earth glyph to the left of the title label presents the Map Exploration page.